 Accommodation and huts

-Our Ice Climbing courses are based in our central 3chalets, Chalet Iceman, Chalet Slider and Chalet Viper – see summer holidays for the listings.
-Rooms are normally on a twin shared basis with shared bathrooms.
-The chalets have a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
-Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes.
+You will be based in our central Chalet Pele.
+The chalet has a fun atmosphere, there are often other like minded people staying in the chalets who are on various other courses.
+Chamonix town is a short 2 minutes walk away with plenty of restaurants, bars and cafes.

-Sunday: We meet in Chamonix at the chalet on Sunday evening to prepare for the next 5 days of ice climbing action.
+We meet in Chamonix at the chalet in the evening to go over the plan for the week and check equipment.

-Monday – Friday: 5 days ice climbing frozen waterfalls around Chamonix at venues such as the Argentiere basin, Trient, Chatelard and if conditions dictate, in the high mountains of the Mont Blanc massif.
-Likewise, we often spend a day ice climbing in Cogne (1.5hrs drive) or Kandersteg (2.5hrs drive).
-This combination really provides some of the best ice climbing courses around!
+5 days ice climbing frozen waterfalls around Chamonix at venues such as the Argentiere basin, Trient, Chatelard and if conditions dictate, in the high mountains of the Mont Blanc massif.
+Likewise, we often spend time ice climbing in Cogne (1.5hrs drive) or Kandersteg (2.5hrs drive).
+This combination provides some of the best ice climbing in the world.

 Good fitness will make ice climbing more fun and you’ll get more out of your week!
 Although we will tailor the course to your ability, we definitely recommend getting as fit as possible before you start.
 The process of training for your goal will help you focus on your goal – and having a goal will help you focus on your training.
 So all in all training is good!